cewing/training.python_web/source/main/outline.rst

 We'll install the framework and take a look at how it works.
 What does it have in common with work we've already done?

-Along the way we'll learn about Jinja2, the templating language that Flask uses, and a bit about the DBAPI2 and communicating with SQL databases from within Python.
+Finally, we'll spend our class implementing a simple application using Flask.
+We'll decide the functionality we need, write tests to demonstrate that it works, and then write the code to make the tests pass.
+When we finish, we'll have a tested, simple app that we can view through the browser.

+Along the way, we'll learn a bit about how flask operates in a real application.
+We'll learn some more about the Jinja2 templating language, and we'll learn to tie the transactions of our database interaction to the cycles of request and response.

 `Lecture Slides <presentations/session05.html>`_